Specy/s68k/README.md

 **WARNING** as this is only an interpreter, it does not load the actual program in memory so it won't be possible to modify instructions at runtime

 ## Might do
-- Interrupts for input and output (trap instruction)
 - Assembler
 - Disassembler (unlikely)